-The sun streamed from its mid-day vantage point in the Texas sky but the fall temperature outside remained pleasantly cool.
+The sun streamed from its mid-day vantage point in the California sky, but the fall temperature outside remained pleasantly cool.
 Without hesitation, we snatched up our backpacks, tossed in a lunch and darted outside to go hiking.

-The trail was filled with vibrant colors; the leaves a rich Autumn hue, damp earth the color of charcoal and moss, oak intermixed with stone which twinkled as the sunlight caught hold.
+The trail was filled with vibrant colors; the leaves a rich autumn hue and damp earth the color of charcoal, moss and oak intermixed with stone that twinkled as the sunlight caught hold.
 The day was perfect…until we got back home.

 Unwelcome passengers can occasionally make the outdoorsman its host, particularly when venturing deep into nature.
-Beneath my granddaughter’s earlobe, a dark foreign body protruded, its legs scrambling to bury deeper into her delicate four-year old skin.
+Beneath my granddaughter’s earlobe, a dark, foreign body protruded, its legs scrambling to bury deeper into her delicate 4-year-old skin.
 I gasped in horror and immediately ran for the tweezers.
 Suddenly, my hand froze, tweezers mid-air, unsure what “the right thing to do” was.

 A list of “wives’ tales” ran through my mind as I tried to remember exactly the proper way to remove a tick.
 A TICK!

 What Is the Proper Way to Remove a Tick?